 The bed is a very large piece of furniture, if this is your first time doing a staining project, it may be a little overwhelming and I would recommend painting it.
 Painting is much easier and if you mess it up, it can easily be re-painted.
 If you stain it and you want it to be very smooth you will need to sand between coats.

-Paint: 1 quart primer, 1 quart latex enamel.
-Roll it on using a 4" wide High Density Foam Roller.
+Paint: 1 quart Kilz primer, 2 quarts latex enamel.
+Roll it on using a 4" wide High Density Foam Roller (see photo).

-Stain: 1 quart of Minwax Polyshades.
+Stain: 1 quart Minwax Pre-Stain, 2 quarts of Minwax Polyshades.
 Apply with a good quality natural bristle brush.